 Users can force the sequencer to include a withdrawal transaction by submitting a request through L1.
 If the sequencer censors or is down for , users can use the exit hatch to withdraw their funds.

 Users are able to trustlessly exit by submitting a zero knowledge proof of funds.

-Each update to the system state must be accompanied by a ZK Proof that ensures that the new state was derived by correctly applying a series of valid user transactions to the previous state.
-Once the proof is processed on the Ethereum blockchain the L2 block is instantly finalized.
+Each update to the system state must be accompanied by a ZK proof that ensures that the new state was derived by correctly applying a series of valid user transactions to the previous state.
+These proofs are then verified on Ethereum by a smart contract.

 Funds can be stolen if the cryptography is broken or implemented incorrectly.